inspire-eu-validation/view-service/A.26.IR31.getmap.format.node.md

 # A.26.IR31.getmap.format.node

-**Purpose**: GetMap operation metadata shall be mapped to the wms:GetMap element.
-Either PNG or GIF format (without LZW compression) with transparency shall be supported by the View service INS NS, Annex III, Part B.
+**Purpose**: GetMap operation metadata shall be mapped to the wms:GetMap element in the GetCapabilities response.
+Either PNG or GIF format (without LZW compression) with transparency shall be supported by the View service INS NS, Annex III, Part B. Furthermore, when a layer is requested in one of the supported formats, the response should be encoded in this format.

 **Prerequisites**